 To win a game you should try to control the most quadrants.
 The colours of the quadrants in the newspaper report show how many and which ones you or your opponent controlled.
-Additionally you have the option to view this as a percentage.
+Additionally, you have the option to view this as a percentage.

 The players' skills are another important factor.
-They affect a players' strength for his position and have some direct influence in many situations of a match.
+They affect a player's strength for his position and have some direct influence in many situations of a match.

 The game engine is based on probability calculation.
 The skills of opposing players are taken into account for these calculations.
-The better the skills are, the higher is the chance for winning.
+The better the skills are, the higher the chance of winning.
 This means a more skilled player isn't automatically winning each duel, but the majority of the duels during the match.

 To sum it up: the formation, tactics and effort you and the opponent set, decide how many chances a team will have during a match, what kind of chances they are, as well as how great the chance is, that an action results in a goal.
 But even if you have an 80% chance of getting a chance in, it can fail, even 5 times in a row, with very bad luck.
 And if your opponent only has a 10% chance of getting a goal, it can succeed, also multiple times in a row, again with a lot of bad luck on your side.

-Therefore it is possible that a stronger team loses a match against a weaker one (i. e. strength 60 vs. 40), if both are using a sensible formation and strategy.
+Therefore it is possible that a stronger team loses a match against a weaker one (i. e. strength 60 vs. 40) if both are using a sensible formation and strategy.
 The bigger the difference, the harder it is of course.
-But if they played multiple times unchanged against each other, the stronger team would show his superiority by winning a lot more often.
+But if they played multiple times unchanged against each other, the stronger team would show its superiority by winning a lot more often.
 And not being able to fully predict the outcome of each match is highly desired, as it keeps the matches exciting for both teams.